-High Availability (also known as HA) is the capability of a system to remain online regardless the adversary events that might happen.
+High Availability (also known as HA) is the capability of a system to remain online regardless of the adversary events that might happen.
 Then, we will state that availability is the characteristic that concerns a service to be reachable when it is needed.
-And as you should guess, availability can be measured using percentages (from 0% to 100%); of course, we all know the more close to the 100%, the more expensive it is to deploy a system like that.
+And as you should guess, availability can be measured using percentages (from 0% to 100%); of course, we all know the more close to 100%, the more expensive it is to deploy a system like that.
 In the folklore when you say a service has 3 nines of availability, you mean 99.9%.,

 Different Techniques for High Availability

-OSI vs TCP/IPHigh Availability can be reached by applying countermeasures in different layers of the network layer model.
+High Availability can be reached by applying countermeasures in different layers of the network layer model.
 In my experience, usually in the following:

-• Dynamic routing: by using some protocols such as BGP or RIP an autonomous system could be relocated to a secondary data centre.
+- Dynamic routing: by using some protocols such as BGP or RIP an autonomous system could be relocated to a secondary data centre.
 As you see, this applies to network blocks.

 Native Support for the Protocol